william-coulter/ical4j-timezone-recurrence-bug/README.md

 # Some additional observations

 You might think `ical4j` is only using the timezone offset that it's currently in, and ignoring offset changes.
-This isn't the as even if your local time is `AEDT` (+11:00) and you generate recurrences for `AEST` (+10:00), they generate correctly.
+This isn't the case, as even if your local time is `AEDT` (+11:00) and you generate recurrences for `AEST` (+10:00), they generate correctly.

 To reproduce this: